Angel5215/100DaysOfSwiftUI/Instafilter/README.md

 - Using a property observer with a `@State` property does not normally trigger its actions because `@State` has a `nonmutating` setter.

+- Wrapping a UIKit view controller requires  us to create a struct that conforms to `UIViewControllerRepresentable` that contains two methods:

+    - `makeUIViewController()`: Responsible for creating the initial view controller.
+    - `updateUIViewController()`: Designed to let us update the view controller when some SwiftUI state changes.

+- SwiftUI **coordinators** are designed to act as delegates for UIKit view controllers.